 Those who do not embrace her have no place in pink ribbon culture.

 Cancer Vixen: A She-ro . . . → Read More: The She-ro

 After Pink Ribbon Blues came out, Bill Noren periodically sent me photos, news items, and other tidbits about pink ribbon culture that concerned him.
 Several of the images and photos that are sprinkled throughout the Pink Ribbon Blues Blog and in the ever-expanding photo gallery came from him.
-Last Spring, Bill sent me some . . . → Read More: 16.
+Last Spring, Bill sent me some news stories about Heather Beyer and told me how it represented, for him, a turn in public culture that not only glorified survivorship but actually hid the real difficulties people . . . → Read More: 16.
 Loss and Remembering: A Story of Heather Beyer

 Dr. Linda Rubin, professor and licensed psychologist, is today’s Pink Ribbon Blues contributor.

 While reading the first few pages of Gayle Sulik’s book, Pink Ribbon Blues, it hit me: I had never heard any public accounts of women’s breast cancer experiences that were anything but positive, triumphant, and uplifting.
-I asked myself, how . . . → Read More: Pink Ribbon Culture as a Form of Psychological Denial
+I asked myself, how could this be?
+How is it that I had never noticed that the public discourse on women fighting breast cancer did not match the overwhelming psychological distress that so many . . . → Read More: Pink Ribbon Culture as a Form of Psychological Denial